 ELITONE: The Noninvasive Solution

 The FDA recently created a category for devices that deliver incontinence treatment through the skin, without vaginal insertion.
 If you are someone who prefers a non-invasive option, a new device called ELITONE® is a noninvasive option that uses gentle electrical pulses to exercise your pelvic floor muscles during 20-minute sessions.
-ELITONE does the Kegel exercises for you, but longer and stronger than what you could do no your own.
+ELITONE does the Kegel exercises for you, but longer and stronger than what you could do on your own.

 The discreet device is also thinner than a pad and worn under your clothes, so you can stay busy while receiving treatment.
 This convenience makes treatment accessible for busy women who aren’t able to schedule weekly physical therapy appointments.
 The safety, comfort, and effectiveness of ELITONE make it a much better option for SUI than vaginal mesh implants.